-- 3. People and machines work better together.
-Machines are capable of processing and categorizing raw data exponentially faster than humans.
-On the other hand, humans are much better equipped to perform intuitive, big-picture analysis than any artificial intelligence as long as they're not overwhelmed with sorting through huge data sets and performing endless research.
-When people and machines are paired, each works smarter, saving time and money, reducing human burnout, and improving security overall. - 4.
-Security intelligence is for everyone.
-No matter what security role you play, intelligence enables better, faster decisions.
-It's not a separate domain of security it's the context that empowers you to work smarter, whether you're staffing a SOC, managing vulnerabilities, or making high-level business decisions.
-To make things easier, not harder, effective security intelligence must integrate with the solutions and workflows on which you already rely and it has to be easy to implement.
+At Recorded Future, we believe that intelligence is for everyone.
+No matter what security role you play, intelligence enables smarter, faster decisions.
+It's not a separate domain of security.
+It's the context that empowers you to work smarter, whether you're staffing a SOC, managing vulnerabilities, or making high-level business decisions.
+To be most effective, intelligence must integrate with the solutions and workflows that you already rely on - and it has to be easy to implement.